 2. Determining Monthly Amounts

-This is an exercise that may seem obvious, but it can also be completely eye-opening.
+This is a necessary — and often eye-opening — exercise.
 First, list out your top two or three financial goals.
-Next, think about how much money you need to accomplish this goal and the time frame, in months, for accomplishing the goal.
+Next, think about how much money you need to accomplish each goal and the time frame, in months, for accomplishing the goal.
 Then, divide the former by the latter.

-By dividing the savings goal by the number of months, we find they need to save $500 per month for their emergency fund, $208 per month for their wedding fund, and $278 per month for their down payment.
+By dividing the savings goal by the number of months, you’ll find you need to save $500 per month for your emergency fund, $208 per month for your wedding fund, and $278 per month for your down payment.

 This may be another exercise in prioritization, helping you hone in on what to focus on first.